 The primary targets for checkpoint inhibition include:

 ●Programmed cell death-1 (PD-1) and PD-1 ligand (PD-L1) receptors – Multiple antibodies against PD-1 and PD-L1 are in development and have shown great promise in multiple malignancies.
-Nivolumab and pembrolizumab, both of which target PD-1, and atezolizumab, which targets PD-L1, have been approved in multiple indications (eg, melanoma, renal cell carcinoma, non-small cell lung cancer, head and neck cancer, urothelial carcinoma, Hodgkin Lymphoma), and these agents are being evaluated in a wide range of other indications.
+Nivolumab and pembrolizumab, both of which target PD-1, and atezolizumab and avelumab, which target PD-L1, have been approved in multiple indications (eg, melanoma, renal cell carcinoma, non-small cell lung cancer, head and neck cancer, urothelial carcinoma, Hodgkin Lymphoma, Merkel cell carcinoma), and these agents are being evaluated in a wide range of other indications.

 ●Cytotoxic T-lymphocyte-associated antigen 4 (CTLA-4) – Ipilimumab, an anti-CTLA-4 antibody, is approved for use in patients with advanced melanoma, based upon a significant improvement in overall survival.
 Another anti-CTLA-4 antibody (tremelimumab) is under development.